-The Neuberger offers dynamic and engaging opportunities for Holocaust education and commemoration for young professionals.
+The Neuberger offers dynamic and engaging opportunities for Holocaust education and commemoration for people in their 20s and 30s.
 Our newly-expanded Legacy Holocaust Education Committee provides many ways to connect.
-In addition to the annual Legacy HEW Symposium and Experience Jewish Life in Vienna study tour, we have a trip to Berlin, programs for Yom Hashoah, lectures and film screenings, and intimate programs throughout the year.
+In addition to the annual Legacy HEW Symposium and Experience Jewish Life in Vienna study tour, we have programs for Yom Hashoah and other commemorative dates, lectures and film screenings, and intimate programs throughout the year.
 Please join us!

 Looking for an exciting and inspiring summer educational experience?
 Spend a week in Europe immersed in the rich Jewish history and culture of Vienna while exploring the modern city.

 Experience Jewish Life in Vienna is a unique trip for young professionals to learn about the city's past, experience its present, and dialogue about the future.

 Subtitled “Past, Present and Future,” the program brings young professionals from Canada is to experience Vienna’s current, thriving, dynamic Jewish community in the context of the city’s dark past while dialoguing with community members, civic leaders, academics, experts and peers about the future.

 7 days in the beautiful and historic city of Vienna